High School Education Alternatives

 Fremont Adult School - With permission from the District Office and Fremont Adult School, students may enroll in Fremont Adult School as full time students when they are 17 1/2 years of age.
 Counselors are involved in advising and discussing this option and helping the student in this transition in cases where a diploma from the comprehensive high school may be out of reach.
 Students can elect to pursue a high school diploma at the adult school or they may choose to work toward passing the General Education Development (GED) test.
 Individualized computer based programs assist students in preparation for the GED test.

-California High School Proficiency Test - With parent permission, students who are at least 16 years of age or have completed the tenth grade have the option of taking this test for a fee.
-The test is given several times each year.
-Students must pass both the English and Math sections in order to legally leave high school and are then able to enroll at California Community Colleges, which they are encouraged to do.
+California Proficiency Program - With parent permission, students who are at least 16 years of age or have completed the tenth grade have the option of taking this test for a fee.
+Students must pass the Reading, Writing, and Math sections in order to receive their diploma equivalent and may then be able to legally drop out of high school.
+Students can then enter the workforce or enroll at California Community College, which they are encouraged to do.
 Some kind of post secondary education is strongly advised.